psde-777/PREDIG_biophysical_model_N_fitting_algorithm/Simulation_code/README.md

 This README provides instructions on how to run the simulation code, and a brief documentation of its structure.

+## System requirements

+The "code_4" binary was compiled using GCC version 7.4.0 on 64-bit linux, so it can be run as is on such systems.

+For windows and mac you need to recompile the source code (see below).
+Please be aware that in this case, file paths in the source code may need to be updated in order to comply with the respective system (e.g. "\" vs "/" for windows vs linux).

 ## TLDR

 You can run the code by executing code_4 via the terminal command